eatonphil/vhostm/README.md

 ## Motivation

-It is annoying to set up new virtual servers and hosts file entries by hand every time I add a new client.
+It is annoying to set up new virtual servers and hosts file entries by hand every time I take on a new client.

 # Install